liorlevc/tovil-oti/README.md

 ## Disclaimer

 This tool is for educational purposes.
-Please ensure you comply with Google's Terms of Service and SerpAPI's Terms of Service when using this application.
+Please ensure you comply with Google's Terms of Service and SerpAPI's Terms of Service when using this application. # tovil-oti